Our shelter is currently at capacity and we are unable to accept intakes throughout the end of 2022. We hope to reopen intakes in January.

 We are unable to accept orphaned kittens under 8 weeks old.
 If you find orphaned kittens, please contact a veterinarian.
 You can email us at email@example.com and we may be able to connect you with local resources, but we are unable to accept them ourselves.
 The Kitten Lady is also a fabulous resource for how to care for neonates.

-Once the form is submitted, please allow 48 hours for a response.
-We will contact you via text message and let you know if we are able to take the cat.
+Once the form is submitted, please allow up to 3 business days for a response.
+We will contact you and let you know if we are able to take the cat.
 We are constantly monitoring our inbox and will respond as soon as possible.
-Please do not call, email, or text us before 48 hours have elapsed; this simply clogs up the system and makes it harder to respond promptly.
+Please do not call, email, or text us before 3 business days have elapsed; this simply clogs up the system and makes it harder to respond promptly.
+We are typically not able to take cats in on the same day a request is submitted, so, if your need is urgent, please explore other options while waiting for our response.

 If we can take your cat, we will give you a date and time that the cat can be brought to our facility.
 We request that you respond to our message within 48 hours to confirm the appointment.
 If we do not receive a response, the appointment will be given to the next person on the waiting list.